 - Be a U.S. citizen, or an eligible non-citizen (A permanent resident or a U.S. national)

 - Have a high school diploma or GED certificate

 - Be enrolled/accepted in an eligible degree/certificate program

 Does FAFSA check your bank accounts?

 Since it’s a form, FAFSA doesn’t check your bank account.
-But the form requires you to complete a set of information regarding your assets, including checking and savings accounts.
-If your FAFSA is picked for verification, you might have to present the documents as proof that the amounts you entered were accurate.
+But it requires you to complete a set of information regarding your assets, including checking and savings accounts.
+If your FAFSA is under verification, you might have to present the documents as proof that the amounts you entered were accurate.

 Can the FAFSA cover full tuition?

 No, you will not be able to cover all your school or college tuition costs with the FAFSA.
-Remember, it is a financial aid instrument designed to help you cover some or a large portion of your college education expenses.
+It is a financial aid instrument designed to help you cover some or a significant portion of your college education expenses.